lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 ![](stahn-guide/sub137_1.png)
-▲ The three decided to live in the village of Almeida.
+▲ The three decided to live in the village of Armeida.

 ---